 Today is May 25 and the Navigate the Chaos question to consider is “how often do you recognize the light in others?”
 While traveling the path of life you will undoubtedly meet many people.
-Some will be able to help you navigate the chaos, a few will introduce you to others who can help, others will perhaps attempt to prevent you from making forward progress, and there will be a group of individuals who have nothing to offer but the light within them.
+Some will be able to help you navigate the chaos and practice the art of living well, a few will introduce you to others who can help, others will perhaps attempt to prevent you from making forward progress, and there will be a group of individuals who have nothing to offer but the light within them.

 In each of the four categories of people you will meet along your path, do you recognize the light in them?
 Are you so busy focused on winning you fail to stop and see each person?
 Do you take the time to understand everyone you meet is traveling down their own path?
 How do you treat those who try to stop you or have nothing to offer you but their light?